-5.6 Responses to misbehaviour include:
+5.7 Responses to misbehaviour include:

-- Restorative meetings. - A verbal reprimand and reminder of the expectations of behaviour - Setting of written tasks such as an account of their behaviour - Expecting work to be completed at home, or at break or lunchtime - Removal from class.

-- Putting a student on report. - Implementing a pastoral support plan (PSP). - The power to impose detention inside and outside school hours and discipline students even when they are not at school or in the charge of a member of staff. - Withdrawal of privileges. - The power to confiscate students' property: any item which is harmful or detrimental to school discipline.
-These items will be returned to students after discussion with senior leaders and parents, if appropriate. - The power to screen and search students. - The power to use reasonable force and other reasonable physical contact/restraint (see guidance on Positive Handling) to avoid students causing disorder, hurting themselves/others or damaging property. - The power to discipline beyond the school gate. - Short term removal from lessons to a designated colleague in a department area. - A fixed period of time isolated from class in the school exclusion unit. - Fixed term exclusion from school. - Attendance at governor behaviour panels. - Permanent exclusion. - Where a student makes an accusation against a member of staff and that accusation is shown to have been malicious, the headteacher will discipline the student in accordance with this policy.
-The headteacher will also consider the pastoral needs of staff accused of misconduct.
+- Restorative meetings. - A verbal reprimand and reminder of the expectations of behaviour. - Setting of written tasks such as an account of their behaviour. - Expecting work to be completed at home, or at break or lunchtime. - Removal from class. - Putting a student on report. - Implementing a pastoral support plan (PSP). - The power to impose detention inside and outside school hours and discipline students even when they are not at school or in the charge of a member of staff. - Withdrawal of privileges. - The power to confiscate students' property: any item which is harmful or detrimental to school discipline.
+These items will be returned to students after discussion with senior leaders and parents, if appropriate. - The power to screen and search students. - The power to use reasonable force and other reasonable physical contact/restraint (see guidance on Positive Handling) to avoid students causing disorder, hurting themselves/others or damaging property. - The power to discipline beyond the school gate. - Short term removal from lessons to a designated colleague in a department area. - A fixed period of time isolated from class in the Reflection unit. - Fixed term exclusion from school. - Attendance at governor behaviour panels. - Permanent exclusion. - Where a student makes an accusation against a member of staff and that accusation is shown to have been malicious, the headteacher will discipline the student in accordance with this policy.
+The headteacher will also consider the pastoral needs of staff accused of misconduct. - Removal from classrooms (Reflection) - Any student who is deemed to be behaving in an unsuitable manner will be placed in an area away from other students for a limited period, in a room designated for that purpose the Reflection Room.
+Students will reflect on their behaviour during this period, as well as completing the classwork that has been set for them by their classroom teacher.
+Burnley High School will ensure that students are kept in Reflection no longer than is necessary and that their time spent there is used as constructively as possible to continue to access the curriculum/support for the curriculum.